viko16/awesome-stars/README.md

 ## CSS

+- [spectre](https://github.com/picturepan2/spectre) - Spectre.css - a Lightweight, Responsive and Modern CSS Framework
+- [tabler](https://github.com/tabler/tabler) - Tabler is free and open-source HTML Dashboard UI Kit built on Bootstrap 4
+- [hangzhou_house_knowledge](https://github.com/houshanren/hangzhou_house_knowledge) - 2017年买房经历总结出来的买房购房知识分享给大家，希望对大家有所帮助。买房不易，且买且珍惜。Sharing the knowledge of buy an own house that according  to the experience at hangzhou in 2017 to all the people.
+It's not easy to buy a own house, so I hope that it would be useful to everyone.
+- [BareCSS](https://github.com/longsien/BareCSS) - A classless CSS framework
 - [cheatsheets](https://github.com/rstacruz/cheatsheets) - My cheatsheets
-- [lit](https://github.com/Ajusa/lit) - World's smallest responsive 🔥 css framework (398 bytes)
+- [lit](https://github.com/ajusa/lit) - World's smallest responsive 🔥 css framework (395 bytes)
-- [my-mac-os](https://github.com/nikitavoloboev/my-mac-os) - 💻 A list of applications, alfred workflows and various tools that make my macOS experience even more amazing
+- [my-mac-os](https://github.com/nikitavoloboev/my-mac-os) - 💻 List of applications, alfred workflows and various tools that make my macOS experience even more amazing
 - [Boost2html](https://github.com/xbotao/Boost2html) - convert boostnote snippets to web htmls
 - [adapta-gtk-theme](https://github.com/adapta-project/adapta-gtk-theme) - An adaptive Gtk+ theme based on Material Design Guidelines
 - [Flatabulous](https://github.com/anmoljagetia/Flatabulous) - This is a Flat theme for Ubuntu and other Gnome based Linux Systems.